mosaic-design-system/docs/src/components/alert.md

       Although Alerts are great for communicating, we recommend that they are used sparingly.
 If users are continually being interrupted, then this can become frustrating and impact their productivity.
 Also, overuse may quickly see their importance fade and users may decide to ignore them.

       Alerts should always communicate a single, succinct message, which provide clear instructions and optionally offer actions a user can take.
-With the exception of the Toasts implementation, Alerts should not stack vertically.
+Alerts should not stack vertically.
 Only one Alert should be shown at a time.

       In terms of placement, each Alert type has its own distinct region in which it should be displayed.
 For consistency, these locations should not be ignored.